BURNINGMAN COOLER ADVICE

 - If you are using ice for mixed drinks, I recommend a third (clean) cooler that only holds ice, or keep your drinking ice in its own bag and out of the melted mush.
 Use a plastic cup as a scoop.

-- Consider additional insulation on the outside of your coolers - or at least for your food cooler (example water heater blankets or material like TCM or the $2 emergency blankets.
+- Consider additional insulation on the outside of your coolers - or at least for your food cooler (I bought a couple of car sun shades and cut them to size and duct-taped it in place).
 If possible, raise your coolers off the ground (or insulate the surface beneath the coolers).
 Stacking your coolers (and insulating them) will also work well and take up less floor space, but can be more cumbersome to get stuff out.
 See an example of a well wrapped cooler by my dear friend Rae:

 - You can freeze raw food and cook at Burning Man, or pre-cook food that keeps well (pasta sauce, curries, etc) and freeze it in the default world, then vacuum seal (or ziplock bag it) and freeze it.
 Then store in your food cooler and thaw and re-heat (boil in the bag) when you are ready to serve.